 So let's do this!

-Let’s talk about how we make fra diavolo sauce, shall we?
+Let's talk about how to make fra diavolo sauce, shall we?

 Fra Diavolo Sauce Ingredients

 - Oil for Cooking.
 1 tablespoon olive oil